andrewwillette/andrewwillette.com/server/blog/posts/simpledockerdeploys.md

 # Simple Docker Deploys
 I'd like to take some time to describe how I deploy my personal website, `andrewwillette.com`.
-For a non-production application maintained solely by myself, I think it's a great solution.
+For a non-production application maintained by one person (me), I think it's a great solution.
 All the technologies I use are standard pieces of a modern cloud stack.
-I've found that maintaining my website is a nice exercise in keeping up-to-date with popular pieces of the cloud pipeline.
+I've found that maintaining the website is a nice exercise in keeping up-to-date with popular pieces of the cloud pipeline.

 ## Echo HTTPS Server
 I use the `go` [echo framework](https://github.com/labstack/echo) to run my server.
-I use [go templating](https://pkg.go.dev/html/template) for frontend support so the entire website is deployed as the single go binary.
-The echo framework provides an API for [management of TLS certifications](https://echo.labstack.com/docs/cookbook/auto-tls#server).
+I use [go templating](https://pkg.go.dev/html/template) for frontend requirements so the entire website is deployed as a single go binary; there's no frontend/backend complexity.
+The echo framework [provides an API](https://echo.labstack.com/docs/cookbook/auto-tls#server) for management of TLS certifications.
 This is one of the primary reasons I haven't switched to the [stdlib webserver](https://pkg.go.dev/net/http) yet.

 ```go
 func startServer() {